 - Their branch of service

 - Supporting documents to validate their title and status

-If you’re a surviving spouse who qualifies for a VA home loan, you’ll need the Veteran’s discharge documents - if available.
+If you’re a surviving spouse who qualifies for the VA home loan benefit, you’ll need the Veteran’s discharge documents - if available.

 And if you’re receiving Dependency & Indemnity Compensation (DIC), you will be required to fill out a Request for Determination of Loan Guaranty Eligibility for unmarried surviving spouses.